 The model's ability to explain the variability of the responses was evaluated using the coefficient of determination (R^2).
-For water content, $R^2 = 92.86\%$, indicating that the model accounts for most of the observed variation, while for total glycerol, $R^2 = 80.59\%$, showing a satisfactory level of data explanation.
+For water content, $R^2 = 92.86\%$, indicating that the model accounts for most of the observed variation; for total glycerol, $R^2 = 80.59\%$, indicating satisfactory data explanation.
 To further illustrate the relative contributions of each factor, Pareto charts were constructed (Figures 1 and 2).
 These charts display the standardized effects of each factor and interaction, with a vertical line indicating the 95% significance threshold.
 For total glycerol, A^2 and A were dominant, B was retained in the model to maintain the structure of the response surface and support multi-response optimization.
-For water content, A^2 , B2, and A were dominant, reflecting the non-linear relationship and the presence of optimum points.
-The linear effect of B, although insignificant, was retained due to the significant quadratic effect (B2), which is important for shaping the response surface and identifying optimum washing conditions.
+For water content, A^2 , B^2 , and A were dominant, reflecting the non-linear relationship and the presence of optimum points.
+Although the linear effect of B was insignificant, it was retained because the quadratic effect (B^2) was significant, which is important for shaping the response surface and identifying optimal washing conditions.